MLTUS New Product Warranty

-Magnets that are used in the moving of Hot Product or Hot Scrap (400F) or higher should have the Hot Service Design built into the magnet.
-The Hot Service Design Magnet incorporates adding a false bottom plate to the undercarriage, allowing a 1” air gap between the main bottom plate and the false bottom plate that was added.
+Magnets that are used in the moving of Hot Product or Hot Scrap (400o F / 204o C) or higher should have the Hot Service Design built into the magnet.
+The Hot Service Design Magnet incorporates adding a false bottom plate to the undercarriage, allowing a one-inch air gap between the main bottom plate and the false bottom plate that was added.
 The heat trying to penetrate into the magnet gets deflected by the false bottom plate.
 The heat being extracted from the coil through natural means escapes through the air gap between the main and false bottom plates.
 This design allows the magnet to cool and keeps the heat from failing the magnet.

 MLTUS Duty Cycle